Basliel-Amsalu/baby_agi_2/README.md

-# Baby AGI
+# Baby AGI 2

-Baby AGI is a project that integrates two AI techniques within a unified framework using the Hyperon framework.
+Baby AGI 2 is a project that integrates two AI simulation techniques within a unified framework using the Hyperon framework.
 The project demonstrates how these AI techniques can work together as agents to perform specific AI tasks.

 ## The Agents